One Time Only: Scientist-on-Scientist TSA Smackdown

 So there's a few important points to be learned from this:

 1. Under the circumstances that prevail in the human body, or any situations with which a typical human body is going to come into close contact, the only thing that matters are electric dipole transitions.
 These can result in changes of atomic angular momentum of either 0 units or 1 unit.
+Since photons are spin 1 particles, this means there can be two-photon emission and absorption processes.
+Two oppositely oriented photons spins, for example, would produce 0 net angular momentum change in the source atom.
+[JF Note; Preceding two sentences slightly edited from original version, at author's request.]
 Two photon transitions tend to be lower probability unless there is an intermediate resonant state in the atom.
 Quadrupole transitions can change angular momentum by as much as 2 units and can easily accommodate multiphoton processes, but we've already seen that they have vanishing small probability.
 That's the reason why you have to look very hard to see multiphoton processes.
 Your physician friend seems to be operating under the assumption that all processes that can happen will happen at the same level of probability.
 That is, to put it kindly, childish.

 In any case, even allowing the possibility of two photon transitions, microwave photons have a frequency of around 100 GHz which corresponds to an energy of about half a milli-eV.
 X-ray photons have frequencies around 10^17 Hz (or about 100 million GHz) for an energy on the order of a thousand eV.
 Consequently, double microwave photon absorption doesn't even come close to the effect of a single x-ray photon.
 Your correspondent should know that and his argument is a red herring.
 He may be aware that it is not relevant, and I am certainly aware that it is not relevant, so why include it as a point of discussion?